| Feedback | Spreadsheet design tips |

 [3] Trace Dependents - arrows will be drawn from the current cell to any other cells that incorporate it into their formulas.

-[7] Add a comment to the current cell (tool is also available directly from the Insert menu) - edit a comment which will only appear whenever the mouse cursor hovers over a particular cell.
-Cells containing a comment are marked with a small red triangle in the top right hand corner of a cell.
+Adding a comment to the current cell ([Review] Comments | Insert Comment) lets you describe the purpose of a formula or to note the source of piece of information.
+A comment will only appear when the mouse cursor hovers over a particular cell and cells containing a comment are marked with a small red triangle in the top right hand corner of a cell.
 To Edit or Delete a comment, select the option from the smart menu that appears when you click on the cell with the right mouse button.
-Comments can be used to describe the purpose of a formula or to note the source of piece of information.

-[8] Circle invalid data - highlights any cells which fail Data Validation rules that have been defined for the current range.
+Data validation - Rules can be defined which specify appropriate values for a range of cells ([Data] Data Tools | Data Validation).
+Once these have been set, users will be prevented from entering inappropriate values.
+The ribbon option to Circle Invalid Data will highlight any existing cell values which fail Data Validation rules that have been defined for the current range.
 Although the validation rules prevent you from typing an illegal value into a cell, a formula may produce an exceptional value.
 For example, if all values in a range must be less than 50, a total of several other values may break the rule.

 Finding links to other workbooks

 Occasionally a spreadsheet opens and a dialog box informs the user that the 'workbook contains links to information in another workbook ...
 Do you wish to update ...'.
 This can be perplexing if you have no idea which cell in your model is linked.
-The menu option Edit | Links lists the source of any links, but not the cells making the call.
-To find it, select one or more worksheets and then choose Edit | Find.
+The ribbon option [Data] Connections | Connections lists the source of any links.
+Another way of finding an external link is to select one or more worksheets and then choose [Home] editing | Find and Replace.
 In the Find dialog box type .xls and then <Find Next>.

 Highlighting all cells containing formulas

 It may improve the clarity of your spreadsheet if all cells containing formulas are coloured in a particular way.
-Select Edit | Go to | Special and then tick formulas (or any other choice).
+Select [Home] editing | Find and Replace | Formulas.
 All such cells on the current sheet will be selected.
-Then choose Cells | Formatting and add any font, border or patterns to the selected cells.
+Then choose a fomatting option to add any font, border or patterns to the selected cells.

 Defining cell or range names